We Redesigned Our Website: Here’s What We Learned

 The LDP is an internal program that seeks to teach, mentor, and organically develop leaders within our agency.
 It’s an entirely voluntary program that team members have the option to seek out.

-It’s a five-month program that dives into topics of leadership that range from leading oneself, leading in our organization, leading with clients, and leading within our industry.
+It’s a five-month program that dives into leadership topics that range from leading oneself, leading in our organization, leading with clients, and leading within our industry.

 In the very first month of the LDP, we explored how we lead ourselves.